TheRandomLabs/CurseAPI/README.md

 			}
 		}
 	}

+Because CurseAPI is still WIP, things will change a lot, so don't actually use `-SNAPSHOT`.
+Instead, choose a specific version at [Jitpack](https://jitpack.io/#TheRandomLabs/CurseAPI).

 The CurseForge class is for basic methods, mainly to do with URLs.
 Use CurseProject instead wherever possible.